jinh98/go-job-worker/design/design-revised.md

 The library will consist of the worker and worker service.
 At a high level view, a worker will be able to perform start, stop, and query status for a command, and the worker service provide a map for the client to have control over multiple workers.
+The worker service also provides the workers a custom logger, which will be used to log output of a process (sdtout and stderr) during execution of a running job to a file or a io.Writer.

 The structure will be as follows:

 Worker:
 - struct: UID, command, status, error, *logger, mutex